billz/TorProxy/README.md

 To verify that your internet traffic is being routed through the Tor network, visit [https://check.torproject.org/](https://check.torproject.org/).

 <img width="557" alt="tor-firefox" src="https://github.com/user-attachments/assets/48c4ff2c-e870-439e-8cae-656bff849f94" />

+If instead you see "Sorry.
+You are not using Tor" check that your browser configuration matches your Tor Proxy server settings.

 ## Monitoring traffic
 You can also monitor Tor proxy traffic on your device by executing `nyx`.
 The Tor Proxy plugin installs this package for you.
 First, verify that permissions on the Tor cookie allow Nyx to run without elevated privileges: